 [The constitutional provisions, treaties, statutes, rules, ordinances, and regulations involved in the case, set out verbatim with appropriate citation.
-If the provisions involved are lengthy, their citation alone suffices at this point, and their pertinent text shall be set out in an appendix to the brief.]
+Alternatively, if a citation of the provision alone suffices at this point, the provision's pertinent text may be subsequently set out in an appendix to the brief.
+All citations must adhere to the specifications set forth in Rule 36B.]